 Phases One and Two (Summit 2013 in Ottawa, Canada) established the blueprint for the International Resource and Coordination Centre, while attendees at Phase Three (Summit 2014 in Charlestown, W Va, USA) helped forge its physical and operational requirements, as well as the mandate for this ground-breaking international Resource Centre.
 Volunteer Gap Action Teams (GAT) continue to work diligently on key areas including research, information management, funding, communications and optimum structure.

-With such a packed three-day program, we urge you to join us in Los Angeles in November 2015 and contribute your expertise.
+With another packed three-day program, we urge you to join us in Los Angeles in November 2015 and contribute your expertise.

 Check back frequently as we add more speakers and partners to the agenda.
 In the interim, why not join the conversation on our Together Let’s Stop Traffick knowledge network on LinkedIn or follow us @letsstopHT.

 We’d love to welcome you to the team making thiis important mission a reality.

 “Together Let’s Stop Traffick’ is a collaborative anti-Human Trafficking initiative led by the IPTI (International Police Training Institute), and supported by the FBI NAA (National Academy Associates)